StanMC06/ApeHack/README.md

 [![discord](https://img.shields.io/badge/Discord-h8EQyuYTK7-9080c2)](https://discord.gg/anF6G8DUWp)
 ![](https://img.shields.io/github/languages/code-size/StanMC06/ApeHack.svg)

 Very cool client skid by StanMC06.
-Original client made by Bleach and epearl and ChiquitaV2
+Original client made by Bleach and epearl

 This is very cool client for all the people who rejected humanity and want to return monkey.
 This is mainly a skid but i will try adding stuff since this is the first client i ever make.